Sweeny91/JavaWhat_and_DOMwho/README.md

 # javascript_challenge
-The files found in this repository are dedicated to the completion of Unit 14 - Javascript Challenge homework.
+The files found in this repository are dedicated to the completion of Unit 14 - Javascript Challenge Homework.
 The index.html and app.js are the main files to be ran for this script.
 The app.js file is nexted withthin the static and js folders along with the given data.js sheet

-JavaScript Homework - JavaScript and DOM Manipulation
+# JavaScript Homework - JavaScript and DOM Manipulation
 # Given Background:
 WAKE UP SHEEPLE!
 The extra-terrestrial menace has come to Earth and we here at ALIENS-R-REAL have collected all of the eye-witness reports we could to prove it!
 All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.
 There is just one tiny problem though... our collection is too large to search through manually.
 Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.